2008–2011 Icelandic financial crisis: Within Iceland

-The 2008 economic climate in the country has affected many Icelandic businesses and citizens.
-With the creation of Nýi Landsbanki, the new organisation which replaces the old Landsbanki, around 500 employees will lose their jobs due to a radical restructuring of the organisation which is intended to minimise the bank's international operations.
-Similar job losses are expected at Glitnir and Kaupthing The job losses can be compared with the 2,136 registered unemployed and 495 advertised vacancies in Iceland at the end of August 2008.
+The 2008 economic climate in the country affected many Icelandic businesses and citizens.
+A new bank was created to replace the insolvent Landsbanki, Landsbankinn (formerly Nýi Landsbanki), causing around 271 employees to lose their jobs due to the restructuring of the organisation, intended to minimise the bank's international operations.
+Similar job losses occurred at Giltnir and Kaputhing.
+The job losses can be compared with the 2,136 registered unemployed and 495 advertised vacancies in Iceland at the end of August 2008.

-Other companies have also been affected.
+Other companies were also affected.
 For example, the private Sterling Airlines declared bankruptcy on 29 October 2008.
-The national airline Icelandair has noticed a significant slump in domestic demand for flights.
-However, the airline states that year-on-year international demand is up from last year.
+The national airline Icelandair has noticed a significant slump in domestic demand for flights, although it later recovered.
 Guðjón Arngrímsson, a spokesman for the airline, said "we're getting decent traffic from other markets... we are trying to let the weak króna help us."
 He has also stated that it is impossible to predict whether the company will be profitable this year.
-Morgunblaðið, an Icelandic newspaper, is cutting some jobs and merging parts of its operations with the media corporation 365.
-The newspaper 24 stundir has ceased publication due to the crisis, resulting in the loss of 20 jobs.
+Morgunblaðið, an Icelandic newspaper, cut some jobs and merging parts of its operations with the media corporation 365.
+The newspaper 24 stundir ceased publication due to the crisis, resulting in the loss of 20 jobs.

-Importers are particularly hard hit, with the government restricting foreign currency to essential products such as food, medicines and oil.
+Importers were particularly hard hit, with the government restricting foreign currency to essential products such as food, medicines and oil.
 The €400 million loan from the central banks of Denmark and Norway is sufficient to pay for a month's imports, although on 15 October there was still a "temporary delay" which affected "all payments to and from the country".

-The assets of Icelandic pension funds are, according to one expert, expected to shrink by 15–25%.
-The Icelandic Pension Funds Association has announced that benefits will in all likelihood have to be cut in 2009.
-Iceland's GDP is expected by economists to shrink by as much as 10% as a result of the crisis, putting Iceland by some measures in an economic depression.
-Inflation may climb as high as 75% by the end of the year.
+The assets of Icelandic pension funds were, according to one expert, expected to shrink by 15–25%.
+The Icelandic Pension Funds Association announced that benefits would be cut in 2009.
+Iceland's GDP shrank by 10% as a result of the crisis, putting Iceland by some measures in an economic depression.
+Inflation climbed as 75% by the end of the year.

 Unemployment had more than tripled by late November 2008, with over 7000 registered jobseekers (about 4% of the workforce) compared to just 2136 at the end of August 2008.
 As 80% of household debt is indexed and another 13% denominated in foreign currencies, debt payment is going to be more costly.
 Since October 2008, 14% of the workforce have experienced reductions in pay, and around 7% have had their working hours reduced.
 According to the president of the Icelandic Federation of Labour (ASÍ), Gylfi Arnbjörnsson, these figures are lower than expected.
 85% of those registered as unemployed in Iceland stated that they lost their job in October, after the economic collapse.